 On May 13, 2015, Danaher announced its intention to separate into two independent publicly traded companies.
 The separation is expected to be completed in the third quarter of 2016.
 The separation will be in the form of a pro rata distribution to Danaher shareholders of 100% of the outstanding shares of an entity that will hold Danaher's industrial growth businesses which today constitute Danaher's Test & Measurement segment, Industrial Technologies segment (other than its Product Identification platform) and the Retail/Commercial Petroleum platform.
 Fortive Corporation ("Fortive") is a newly formed Delaware corporation that has been organized specifically for the purpose of effecting the separation.
 Danaher's Test & Measurement segment, Industrial Technologies segment (other than its Product Identification platform) and Retail/Commercial Petroleum platform will be transferred to Fortive prior to the separation.
-Unless the context otherwise requires, references in this MD&A to "Fortive" or the "Company" shall mean Danaher's Test & Measurement segment, Industrial Technologies segment (other than its Product Identification platform) and Retail/Commercial Petroleum platform will be transferred to Fortive prior to the separation.
 Unless the context otherwise requires, references in this MD&A to "Fortive" or the "Company" shall mean Danaher's Test & Measurement segment, Industrial Technologies segment (other than its Product Identification platform) and Retail/Commercial Petroleum platform, which is referred to as "Danaher NewCo" in the "Unaudited Pro Forma Combined Financial Statements" and the Company's Combined Financial Statements and notes thereto included in this information statement.
-Fortive has engaged in no business activities to date and it has no material assets or liabilities of any kind, other than those incident to its formation and those incurred in connection with the separation.
+Fortive Corporation, as a legal entity existing prior to the separation, has engaged in no business activities to date and it has no material assets or liabilities of any kind, other than those incident to its formation and those incurred in connection with the separation.

 This MD&A is designed to provide a reader of the Company's financial statements with a narrative from the perspective of Company management.
-You should read the following discussion in conjunction with the "Unaudited Pro Forma Combined Financial Statements," "Selected Historical Combined Financial Data," the Company's Combined Financial Statements and notes thereto and the section entitled "Business" included in this information statement.
+You should read the following discussion in conjunction with the "Unaudited Pro Forma Combined Financial Statements," "Selected Historical Combined Financial Data," the Company's Combined Financial Statements and notes thereto, and the sections entitled "Business" and "Risk Factors" included in this information statement.
 The Company's MD&A is divided into five sections:

 - Basis of Presentation and Overview

 - Results of Operations

-- Risk Management
+- · Financial Instruments and Risk Management

-- · Liquidity and Capital Resources
+- Liquidity and Capital Resources

-- Critical Accounting Estimates
+- · Critical Accounting Estimates